hassiahk/MLRC-2020-Double-Hard-Debias/README.md

 # Reproducibility results of Double-Hard Debias

 In this repo, we tried to reproduce the results claimed in [Double-Hard Debias: Tailoring Word Embeddings for Gender Bias Mitigation (ACL 2020)](https://arxiv.org/abs/2005.00965) as part of Reproducibility Challenge 2020 hosted by [PaperswithCode](https://paperswithcode.com/)

+## Abstract
+> Word embeddings derived from human-generated corpora inherit strong gender bias which can be further amplified by downstream models.
+Some commonly adopted debiasing approaches, including the seminal Hard Debias algorithm, apply post-processing procedures that project pre-trained word embeddings into a subspace orthogonal to an inferred gender subspace.
+We discover that semantic-agnostic corpus regularities such as word frequency captured by the word embeddings negatively impact the performance of these algorithms.
+We propose a simple but effective technique, Double Hard Debias, which purifies the word embeddings against such corpus regularities prior to inferring and removing the gender subspace.
+Experiments on three bias mitigation benchmarks show that our approach preserves the distributional semantics of the pre-trained word embeddings while reducing gender bias to a significantly larger degree than prior approaches.